Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/New-AzTag.md

 ## SYNTAX

 ```
-New-AzureRmTag [-Name] <String> [[-Value] <String>] [-DefaultProfile <IAzureContextContainer>]
+New-AzTag [-Name] <String> [[-Value] <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmTag** cmdlet creates a predefined Azure tag with an optional predefined value.
+The **New-AzTag** cmdlet creates a predefined Azure tag with an optional predefined value.
 You can also use it to add additional values to existing predefined tags.
 To create a predefined tag, enter a unique tag name.
 To add a value to an existing predefined tag, specify the name of the existing tag and the new value.
 This cmdlet returns an object that represents the new or modified tag with its values and the number of resources to which it has been applied.
-The Azure Tags module that **New-AzureRmTag** is part of can help you manage predefined Azure tags.
+The Azure Tags module that **New-AzTag** is part of can help you manage predefined Azure tags.
 An Azure tag is a name-value pair that you can use to categorize your Azure resources and resource groups, such as by department or cost center, or to track notes or comments about the resources and groups.
 You can define and apply tags in a single step, but predefined tags let you establish standard, consistent, predictable names and values for the tags in your subscription.
-To apply a predefined tag to a resource or resource group, use the *Tag* parameter of the New-AzureRmTag cmdlet.
+To apply a predefined tag to a resource or resource group, use the *Tag* parameter of the New-AzTag cmdlet.
-To search for resource groups with a specified tag name or name and value, use the *Tag* parameter of the Get-AzureRMResourceGroup cmdlet.
+To search for resource groups with a specified tag name or name and value, use the *Tag* parameter of the Get-AzResourceGroup cmdlet.
 Every tag has a name.
 The values are optional.
 A predefined Azure tag can have multiple values, but when you apply the tag to a resource or resource group, you apply the tag name and only one of its values.